Sweet-Heat Watermelon Poke

 Updated on Sun, 08 Jun 2025 07:09:55 GMT

-A bowl of watermelon with black seeds on top.
-Save
+A bowl of watermelon with onions and mint.
+Save to Pinterest

 Sweet-Heat Watermelon Poke is the ultimate summer refresher that reimagines classic poke using juicy watermelon cubes in a tangy-sweet spicy sauce.
 The quick toss of sriracha, soy, maple, and citrus wraps the fruit with umami depth, while black sesame and crispy onions bring savory crunch.
 Every bite is cool bright and delivers a little heat for those days when you want something light but full of flavor.